-The Finance Committee met five times in 2013.
+The Finance Committee met four times in 2014.
 Under the terms of its charter, the committee meets as often as it determines necessary to carry out its duties and responsibilities, but no less frequently than annually.
 The responsibilities of the committee include:

-- Reviewing and recommending to the board financing plans, and annual capital and operating budgets, proposed by management; - Reviewing, and approving or recommending, certain costs for projects, initiatives, transactions and other activities within the ordinary business of the company; - Reviewing our capital and debt structure, approving or recommending to the board the issuance of secured and unsecured debt, and recommending to the board the issuance of equity; - Reviewing and recommending to the board dividends, including changes in dividend amounts, dividend payout goals and objectives; - · Reviewing earnings forecasts; - Reviewing and recommending to the board investment policies and guidelines and the use of derivative securities to mitigate financial and foreign currency exchange risk; and - Overseeing the control and management of benefit plan assets and investments.
+- Reviewing and recommending to the board financing plans, and annual capital and operating budgets, proposed by management; - Reviewing, and approving or recommending, certain costs for projects, initiatives, transactions and other activities within the ordinary business of the company; - Reviewing our capital and debt structure, approving or recommending to the board the issuance of secured and unsecured debt, and recommending to the board the issuance of equity;

+- Reviewing and recommending to the board dividends, including changes in dividend amounts, dividend payout goals and objectives; - Reviewing earnings forecasts; - Assisting the board in fulfilling its oversight responsibilities with respect to the management of risks associated with the company's power operations, capital projects, finance activities, credit and liquidity. - Reviewing and recommending to the board investment policies and guidelines and the use of derivative securities to mitigate financial and foreign currency exchange risk; and - · Overseeing the control and management of benefit plan assets and investments.